 The standard battery (the one that comes in the $35,000 car) has been rated by the EPA as delivering 210 miles per charge.
 That’s less than the range of the Chevy Bolt which the EPA says will take you 238 miles before needing a recharge.
 You can get a battery which will take you 300 miles, but as I said up above, it’ll cost you.

 5. You can buy a really good electric car now.

 The aforementioned Chevy Bolt is available now and can be had for $37,500 (that’s $30,000 after the Federal tax incentive).
 You can buy an all-electric Hyundai Ioniq that gets 124 miles per charge for a starting price of $29,500 ($22,000).
 Nissan will release their second generation Leaf in a few weeks with prices rumored to be starting at $29,900 ($22,400) and range is predicted to be around 200 miles.
 Hyundai and Chevrolet cars rank well above average in J.D.
 Power surveys and Nissan is right around average, so you can expect these cars to deliver as promised.

 Of course, what you buy is up to you.
 And Tesla may surprise us, delivering cars on time and with reasonable quality for the promised price.
 There’s also a possibility Donald Trump might stop Tweeting tomorrow.
-If you really want an electric car, and you’d like it sooner rather than later, we suggest looking at the options from Chevy, Hyundai, and Nissan and letting someone else take your spot at Tesla.
+If you really want an electric car, and you’d like it sooner rather than later, we suggest taking a look at the options from Chevy, Hyundai, and Nissan and let someone else take your spot for a Model 3.